 Possible Porcine Allergy

-You can try plant enzymes … either by giving a reduced amount of pig enzymes with added plant enzymes or… if the pork allergy is really severe, then try all plant enzymes.
-Some people have used plant enzymes alone and they actually worked (temporarily), but in every case, they only worked for a limited amount of time, whether just a few weeks, months, or we have even had a few “small” dogs” where plant enzymes alone worked for almost a couple of years, but in each case…. a time came where the plant enzymes weren’t enough to continue working and they had to resort back to pig enzymes.
+You can try plant enzymes … either by giving a reduced amount of pig enzymes with added plant enzymes or…using a combo of plant enzymes with other animal sourced pancreas as mentioned above, or if the pork allergy is really severe, then try all plant enzymes.
+Some people have used plant enzymes alone and they actually worked (temporarily), but so far, in every case, they only worked for a limited amount of time, whether just a few weeks, months, or we have even had a few “small” dogs” where plant enzymes alone worked for almost a couple of years, but in each case…. a time came where the plant enzymes weren’t enough to continue working and they had to resort back to pig enzymes. (just saying…………….)

 Some plant enzymes to try would be: